velodrome-finance/sugar/readme.md

-# Velodrome Sugar 🍭
+# Aerodrome Sugar 🍭

-Sugar comes with contracts to help working with Velodrome Finance data!
+Sugar comes with contracts to help working with Aerodrome Finance data!

 ## How come?!